rnsc/get-changed-files/README.md

+# get-changed-files

 [![CI status](https://github.com/Ana06/get-changed-files/workflows/Test/badge.svg)](https://github.com/Ana06/get-changed-files/actions?query=event%3Apush+branch%3Amain)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE.txt)

-This project is a fork of https://github.com/jitterbit/get-changed-files, which supports `pull_request_target`, allow to filter files using regular expressions and removes the ahead check.
+This project is a fork of <https://github.com/jitterbit/get-changed-files>, which supports `pull_request_target`, allow to filter files using regular expressions and removes the ahead check.

-# Get All Changed Files
+## Get All Changed Files

 Get all of the files changed/modified in a pull request (`pull_request` or `pull_request_target`) or push's commits.
 You can choose to get all changed files, only added files, only modified files, only removed files, only renamed files, or all added and modified files.
 These outputs are available via the `steps` output context.
 The `steps` output context exposes the output names `all`, `added`, `modified`, `removed`, `renamed`, and `added_modified`.

-# Usage
+## Usage

 See [action.yml](action.yml)